Columbus' newest brewery: Parsons North Brewing is pouring pints

 “I believe in his recipes,” Klein said.

+Draeger, meanwhile, is an electronics’ wiz who has been brewing for more than four years.

+They combined talents in designing the space, Klein with his wood-working skills and Draeger helping build the computer infrastructure.

-Draeger said they were drawn to the area because he has a history with the neighborhood, as a resident for 15 years and as the great-great- grandson of Daniel Patrick Carroll, who was an early entrepreneur on the south side of Columbus.
+Draeger said they were drawn to the area because he has a history with the neighborhood, both as a resident for 15 years and as the great-great-grandson of Daniel Patrick Carroll, who was an early entrepreneur on the south side of Columbus.

 “I’ve definitely had a love for this area for a long time, a strong family connection,” he said.